cody-hou/cody-hou.github.io/_posts/2022-12-04-daily-driving-vim.md

 set wrap
 " Wrap long lines at a character in 'breakat' rather than at the last character that fits on the screen set linebreak
+" If in Insert, Replace or Visual mode put a message on the last line set noshowmode
 " Show (partial) command in the last line of the screen set showcmd
 " When a bracket is inserted, briefly jump to the matching one set showmatch
 " The value of this option specifies when the line with tab page labels will be displayed: set showtabline=2
+" Show autocomplete options when typing Vim commands set wildmenu

 " Editing
 " Influences the working of <BS>, <Del>, CTRL-W and CTRL-U in Insert mode